georgebullock/hacker-news-search/README.md

 ### THE PROJECT STACK

-The project was boostrapped using Create React App
+The project was bootstrapped using Create React App

 ### SETUP IS SIMPLE 👇